noodledostuff/onecommeOSCrouter/README.md

 **Transform your OneComme chat messages into powerful OSC data streams for VRChat, OBS, TouchDesigner, and other creative applications**

 The OneComme OSC Router is a comprehensive plugin that bridges the gap between OneComme's multi-platform chat capture and OSC-enabled applications.
-It intelligently processes chat messages from YouTube, Bilibili, and Niconico, transforming them into structured OSC messages with sophisticated routing capabilities.
+It intelligently processes chat messages from YouTube, Bilibili, Niconico, and Twitch, transforming them into structured OSC messages with sophisticated routing capabilities.

 > ⚠️ **Important**: This is a plugin specifically designed for OneComme.
 It cannot be used as a standalone application and requires OneComme to be installed and running.